(Photo courtesy of Katy’s Courage)

 Public skating is available nearly every day at Southampton Ice Rink, along with several other skating programs for both adults and youth.
 (Photo courtesy of Bryan Wish)

-While there’s public skating available nearly every day, Wish advises to check the online schedule, as there are several other groups, like youth and adult hockey programs and the Peconic Wildcats travel team, using the ice rink at designated times.
+While there’s public skating available nearly every day, Wish advises to check the online schedule, as there are several other groups, like youth and adult hockey programs and the Peconic Wildcats travel team, use the ice rink at designated times.
 Private skating lessons are available for both children and adults during public skating sessions.
 For one-on-one instruction, it’s $65 for 30 minutes on weekdays and $70 for 30 minutes on weekends.

 During the week prices for public skating are $15 for adults, $12 for children while on the weekends it’s $20 for adults and $15 for children.
 Skate rentals are available for $6.